 She is also working on cases involving metal-on-metal hip implants.
 These cases concern victims of defective hip implants suffering from pain and metal poisoning.
 Victims implanted with these defective devices often require surgery to remove them.

 Tiffany graduated from Jacksonville State University in December 2008 with a B.A. in political science.
 She graduated from Faulkner University’s Thomas Goode Jones School of Law in May 2012 and became a member of the Alabama State Bar that September.
 During law school, she was an editor on law review and president of the Student Animal Legal Defense Fund, Jones Chapter.

 Awards and Ratings

-Tiffany was selected to the 2018 Super Lawyers “Rising Stars” list, which recognizes the top up-and-coming attorneys – those who are 40 years old or younger, or who have been practicing 10 years or less.
+Tiffany has been selected to the Midsouth Super Lawyers “Rising Stars” list since 2018.
+The distinction recognizes the top up-and-coming attorneys – those who are 40 years old or younger, or who have been practicing 10 years or less.

 Prior to joining Beasley Allen, Tiffany worked as a clerk for the Honorable Judge Tracy McCooey in Montgomery County Circuit Court.
-She is a supporter of various animal organizations and fosters for the Montgomery Humane Society.
+She is actively involved with PAWS of Alabama, a non-profit, no-kill rescue based in Montgomery, Alabama.
 Tiffany lives in Pike Road with her husband, Jimmie, their cats, Oliver and Jack, and dogs, Dexter and Josie.